design-tokens/community-group/technical-reports/color/color-type.md

 ## Hex - required support

-For the color value, the required fallback format to represent color through design tokens is a hex or hex8 value.
+For the color value, the required fallback format to represent color through design tokens is a [hex triplet/quartet](https://www.w3.org/TR/css-color-4/#typedef-hex-color) value.
 A hex triplet is a 6-digit, 24 bit, hexadecimal number that represents Red, Green, and Blue values as `#RRGGBB`.
 An eight-character hex will include the alpha value in the last 2 characters.
 If no alpha value is specified, it is assumed the color if fully opaque.

 For the initial version of this spec, we expect tools to support Hex values, at minimum.
 The `$value` property is an object that MUST include a `$hex` property containing a hex value, including the preceding `#` character.
 To support other color spaces, such as HSL, additional properties can be specified, as demonstrated below.